Mission Statement and Program Objectives

 In keeping with the Lasallian tradition, the master’s degree in Professional Clinical Counseling strives to prepare its students as professionals with the abilities and competencies requisite for the practice of professional clinical counseling.
 The curriculum emphasizes a conceptualization on becoming a counselor, and offers intensive studies that stress skill training and clinical preparation for licensure as a professional counselor.
 The training emphasizes an approach of providing mental health and human development principles to address wellness, personal growth, career development, and mental or emotional health issues.
 Education and training is oriented toward the adoption of a client-centered, rather than an illness-centered, approach.

-- Program will graduate students who accumulate 60 credit hours of appropriate coursework typically graduating within four years, and no more than a seven-year period.
+- Graduate students with 60 credit hours of appropriate coursework typically graduating within four years;

-- Program will prepare students for employment utilizing counseling skills in the mental health field
+- Prepare with appropriate knowledge for employment utilizing counseling skills in the mental health field;

-- Program will meet the educational requirements for licensure as LPCs in PA, NJ, Delaware and most other states.
+- Meet the educational requirements for licensure as Professional Counselors in Pennsylvania, New Jersey, Delaware, and most other states.

 Student Learning Outcomes

-- Counseling students will use an ethical approach with developmental, systemic, and cultural sensitivity.
+- Counseling students will use an ethical approach with developmental and cultural sensitivity.

-- Counseling students will use counseling theory to guide case conceptualization, treatment planning, & clinical practice.
+- Counseling students will use counseling theory to guide case conceptualization, treatment planning and clinical practice.